 However, if you want your hens to lay fertilized eggs that can hatch into baby chicks, having a rooster on your farm is necessary.

-What You Need to Know About the Egg Laying Process
+What to Know About the Egg Laying Process

 To fully understand why chickens don’t need a rooster to lay eggs, you first must understand the egg laying process.